zriyansh/signoz.io/src/pages/technical-writer-program.md

 # SigNoz Technical Writer Program - Write for us

 Are you a developer who loves creating content and getting it across to a global audience?
-We'd love to have you contribute to our community writer program.
+We're looking for developer-authors and experienced technical writers who can contribute to our community writer program.

 <div align="center">
   <img src="/img/signoz-twp-cover.webp"